5.20 Pre-birth Child Protection Procedure

-- This decision will usually follow from a pre-birth Child and Family Assessment and a conference should be held;
+This decision will usually follow from a pre-birth Child and Family Assessment (or pre-birth parenting assessment undertaken as a part of the Parenting Intervention Programme), and a conference should be held.

-- Where a pre-birth assessment gives rise to concerns that an unborn child may be at risk of Significant Harm;
+- Where a pre-birth Child and Family assessment gives rise to concerns that an unborn child may be at risk of Significant Harm.

-- Where a previous child has died or been removed from parent(s) as a result of Significant Harm;
+- Where a previous child has died, been injured or been removed from parent(s) as a result of Significant Harm.

 - Where a person known to pose a risk to children resides in the household or is known to be a regular visitor

 - Other risk factors to be considered are:

 - The impact of parental risk factors such as mental ill-health, learning disabilities, substance misuse and domestic violence (including coercive control) including harmful traditional practices.

 - A parent under sixteen about whom there are concerns regarding their ability to care for themselves and/or to care for the child.

 All agencies involved with the expectant parents should consider the need for an early referral to Children's Social Care Services so that assessments are undertaken, and family support services as early as possible in the pregnancy.

 10. Timing of Pre-Birth Conferences